jemarq04/bash-argparse/README.md

 bap_subparse "$@"		# This function replaces 'bap_parse', but is used in the same way.
 ```

 Now we need to create two separate files for each of the subcommands.
-The names *must* be `foo-bar` and `foo-baz` for the parser to run them properly.
+The name of these files must be the main command followed by a dash and the
+subcommand name.
+For example, here we would need to create `foo-bar` and `foo-baz`.
+(Note, we can also create `foo-bar.sh` and `foo-baz.sh` instead.
+The file extensions can always be used if preferred.)
-You construct the subcommand scripts the same as you would any other BAP script, but instead of the usual `bap_set_name $0` call, you must call
+You construct the subcommand scripts the same as you would any other BAP script, but instead of the usual `bap_set_name $0` call, you should call
 `bap_set_subname $0` for the usage string to print properly.
-(If you don't mind the dash in the name, you can of course continue with `bap_set_name`.)

 ### Subparsers: Function Documentation

-* `bap_set_subname`
+* `bap_set_subname`:
 Use this function to set the name of the running subcommand script.
-For a subcommand script named `foo-bar`, this function will set the name of the command in
+For a subcommand script named `foo-bar.sh`, this function will set the name of the command in
-the usage string as `foo bar` instead.
+the usage string as `foo bar` automatically for you.
 (Note that either `bap_set_name` or `bap_set_subname` **MUST** be run for BAP to run properly.)
 Usage: `bap_set_subname $0` or `bap_set_subname $name`.
   * For the script to automatically get the running script's name, run `bap_set_subname $0`.
   * If you wish to name the script something differently for any reason, you can provide a different name.

-* `bap_add_subparsers`
+* `bap_add_subparsers`:
 Use this function to add subcommands to your script.
 Note that files for each subcommand must be present in the directory of your base script.
 Usage: `bap_add_subparsers $subparser1 [$subparser2] ...`

 * `bap_subparse`
 Use this function to parse the command line arguments.
-This is done **after** you have added all of the flags and positional arguments necessary
-for your script.
+This is done **after** you have added all of the subparsers for your script.
 The `$@` variable must be encased in double quotes to preserve whitespaces in certain arguments.
 This command is used **INSTEAD** of
 `bap_parse`, and will automatically call the subcommand script for you.
 Usage: `bap_subparse "$@"`.